johot/react-electron-contextmenu/Readme.md

 # React-electron-contextmenu
 Makes it super easy to create context menus in your React powered Electron apps.
+TypeScript supported!

 ## Usage